tomeshnet/tomesh.net/state-of-our-networks.md

 <ul class="bio-sm-list">
   <li class="bio-sm-list-item"><a href="http://www.torfree.net/" target="_blank"><i class="fa fa-link" aria-hidden="true"></i>&nbsp;torfree.net</a></li>
 </ul>

+**MeshISP**{:#meshisp} wants to bridge the digital divide by building the tools that will enable an easily deployable wireless internet sharing economy.
+Combining [Ethereum](https://www.ethereum.org/) smart contracts to automate many of the functions of a traditional ISP (access and payment) and an encrypted mesh routing protocol that can be run on low-cost wireless hardware, they seek to empower entrepreneurs worldwide to deploy affordable internet options in their communities.

 Conceived in 1996, **TAO Collective**{:#tao}, or OAT ("Organizing Autonomous Telecomms"), is a Canada-based organization founded on anarchist principles of self-determination, cooperation, and liberty, values expressed by the empowerment of everyday activists in possessing non-corporate and non-state-controlled Internet tools.
 The scope of the project has changed over the years, once servicing radicals around the world and operating several geographical collectives, it now maintains resources for largely Toronto based activists and a small tech collective interested in security and activism.